Carlz10/TerrraiaInfiniteChests/README.md

 If you're upgrading from a previous version of InfiniteChests, follow these steps:

 1. Back up your existing database
-2. Install TerrraiaInfiniteChests as described in the Installation section
+2. Install TerrariaInfiniteChests as described in the Installation section
 3. Run `/transferchests` to migrate your chest data
 4. The migration process will transfer all chest data including protection settings
 5. Once completed, verify that your chests are accessible in-game